• About Us

 Subsidized Housing For Seniors

-Finding subsidized housing as an older adult usually runs through your local public housing authority (PHA) and federal HUD programs, plus some state and nonprofit senior housing options.
-The basic idea is that you pay a reduced rent based on your income, but getting in often involves waiting lists, paperwork, and strict rules that vary by location.
+Finding subsidized housing as an older adult usually runs through your local public housing authority PHA and federal HUD programs, plus some state and nonprofit senior housing options.
+The basic idea is that you pay a reduced rent based on your income, bu

 Read More